mossrake/ai-trust-chain/README.md

 4. **Domain Expertise**: Endpoints best understand how trust issues in their inputs affect their outputs.

+#### Implementation Status
+**Note**: The AI interpretation pattern is demonstrated in code comments but not fully implemented in this reference version.
+Endpoints currently provide static explanations.
+The framework is designed to support AI-powered interpretation when integrated with your preferred LLM service.

 #### Implementation Pattern

 Endpoints that need to understand trust explanations should: